 We define methodological standards

-The research focus of DAM research teams is methodological distinctly.
-We use our instrumentation infrastructure in an innovative way, laying focus on not only the standard procedures of new methods, whose potential is not yet fully utilised in the Czech Republic.
-We use it also on further development of these methods, hardware and software development for a wider and more flexible application and a more efficient exploitation of scientific data.
+The research focus of DAM is methodological distinctly.
+We use our instrumentation infrastructure in an innovative way.
+We focus on not only the standard procedures of new methods, whose potential is not yet fully utilised in the Czech Republic.
+We effort also on further development of these methods, hardware and software for a wider and more flexible application and a more efficient exploitation of scientific data.
 We generate methodological standards.
-DAM is the Czech leader in technological innovations within the discipline, it directly contributed to implementation of many methods in archaeological research practice in the Czech Republic, e.g. the use of GPR, RTK-GPS system, 3D field documentation by photogrammetric methods and 3D analyses (morphometry, ballistics), the use of XRF spectrometry for provenance analyses, microscopy in a wide spectrum of materials and uses, etc.
+DAM is the Czech leader in methodological innovations within the discipline, it directly contributed to implementation of many methods in archaeological research practice in the Czech Republic, e.g. the use of GPR, RTK-GPS system, 3D field documentation by photogrammetric methods and 3D analyses (morphometry, ballistics), the use of XRF spectrometry for provenance analyses, microscopy in a wide spectrum of materials and uses.

 Our knowledge and experiences are used by public and administrative bodies, we provide for assessments and large-scale survey during planning of strategic transportation and industrial infrastructures for enterprises and public organisations and certified methodologies of cultural heritage care for the National Institute for the Protection and Conservation of Monuments and Sites.